-If you have been living under a rock for the past 2 years, you may be unaware of the EU General Data Protection Regulation (GDPR), a replacement for the current EU data protection directive.
+If you've been living under a rock for the past two years, you may be unaware of the EU General Data Protection Regulation (GDPR), a replacement for the current EU data protection directive.
 This is of course a very Euro-centric (and yes sorry, a slightly antagonistic) viewpoint, but we hope that you will bear with us.
 Because we believe that the GDPR may serve as an excellent model for citizen data rights across the world.

-At its core, GDPR acts to harmonise the different data privacy laws used across Europe and intends to strengthen data protection and privacy for individuals within the European Union.
-GDPR revises the roles, rights and obligations between those using your data (data controllers) and you (data subjects).
-Organizations not respecting the new rules can be fined up to 4% of their annual worldwide turnover, so the pressure is on to comply, and the regulations should not be taken lightly.
+At its core, GDPR acts to harmonize the different data privacy laws used across Europe and intends to strengthen data protection and privacy for individuals within the European Union.
+GDPR revises the roles, rights, and obligations between those using your data (data controllers) and you (data subjects).
+Organizations not respecting the new rules can be fined up to 4% of their annual worldwide turnover, so the pressure is on to comply and the regulations should not be taken lightly.

 The idea is to bring back privacy.
 If you have personal data*in your organization, and the chances are that you have, you are obliged to apply a lot of complex rules which:

 - Give you the right to process it